ICS-485-Project/Game-Proj/index.md

 - Traps
 - Terrain
 - Enemies
+- Turrets

 ### Interaction/Feedback
-- WASD for movement
+- A D for left and right movement
 - 1 button for jumping
+- W for jumping
-- 1 button for shooting
+- left click for gravity switching

 ### Rules
 - Don't die